Energy Services

 1. PRICE & TIMELINE CERTAINTY

-According to CBRE, construction cost escalations have seen double digit increases for the last two years and are anticipated to escalate at higher than pre-pandemic norms into 2023.
-If your city has constructed any facilities or has done any significant construction projects recently, you know firsthand the risks, delays, budget overruns, litigation, etc., that can result.
+1. According to CBRE, construction cost escalations have seen double-digit increases for the last three years and are anticipated to continue escalating at higher than pre-pandemic norms.
+If your district has recently undertaken any significant construction projects, you are likely familiar with firsthand challenges such as risks, delays, budget overruns, litigation and more.

-Not to mention the other delays created by supply chain disturbances, with many components often taking up to 12 months to arrive.
-The combined impact of inflation and delays are costing billions, forcing many cities to defer decision making or cancel projects altogether.
-By the time projects are ready to be pursued, it’s common for cities to see projects costing 1.5-2 times more than was originally budgeted in years prior.
+Not to mention the other delays created by supply chain disturbances for energy-related equipment.
+While lead times for HVAC are starting to improve, it’s still common to see certain components take up to 6-12 months to arrive.
+The combined impact of inflation and delays are costing billions, forcing many districts to defer decision-making, value engineering or cancel projects altogether.
+By the time projects are ready to be pursued, it’s common for districts to see projects costing 1.5-2 times more than was originally budgeted in years prior.

 Acting NOW, with a streamlined design/build approach, puts you in the driver’s seat and ensures you can lock down–and stand behind–the budgets and timelines you promise to stakeholders.

-More funding is available today from grants, incentives and rebates than ever before.
-Ranging from federal, state, local and private sector programs, municipalities have a chance to free up or stretch the impact of capital funds without taking on any debt.
-Finding a partner who has deep expertise in helping your city secure incremental funds is imperative.
+1. More funding is available today from grants, incentives and rebates than ever before.
+Ranging from federal, state, local and private sector programs, districts have a chance to free up or stretch the impact of capital funds without taking on any debt.
+Finding a partner who has deep expertise in helping you secure incremental funds is imperative.
 The money is out there.

-In addition to the billions in ARPA stimulus cities must obligate before December 2024, you can now also tap into an additional $370 billion from the Inflation Reduction Act (IRA) for clean energy generation, efficiency measures, improvements to water/wastewater facilities and EV charging infrastructure.
-IRA funds can help fund approximately one-third of the cost of solar for your city with direct payment tax incentives.
+In addition to the billions in ESSER III stimulus that must be obligated before September 30, 2024, there is an opportunity to access an additional $370 billion from the Inflation Reduction Act (IRA) direct pay incentives.
+These funds can be directed toward clean energy generation, efficiency measures and EV charging infrastructure.
+With the IRA, districts could receive reimbursements of up to 30-70% of their initial investment, enabling the implementation of renewable solutions such as solar, EV charging, electric buses and other energy and water efficiency.
 Lighting, HVAC, battery storage and many other types of “electrification” also qualify for potential grants.

-By optimizing your current infrastructure to run more efficiently and replacing outdated equipment with technology that meets today’s standards by investing in smart building technology, you can reduce the utility consumption of your existing facilities by anywhere from 30%-40% or more.
+By optimizing your current infrastructure to run more efficiently and replacing outdated equipment with technology that meets today’s standards by investing in smart building technology, you can reduce the utility consumption of your existing facilities by anywhere from 30% to 40% or more.

-When it comes to energy, piecemeal approaches or waiting for things to break leads to unintended consequences with a variety of negative impacts, including staff resource strain, comfort and productivity issues, emergency repair cost, etc. Furthermore, the stacking order for pursuing building efficiency and renewable energy projects is critically important to avoid alternative energy system oversizing, another common pitfall of a piecemeal approach.
+1. When it comes to energy, adopting piecemeal approaches or waiting for issues to arise can lead to unintended consequences, resulting in various negative impacts such as staff resource strain, comfort and productivity issues and emergency repair costs.
+Additionally, the order in which building and renewable energy projects are pursued is crucial to avoid oversizing alternative energy systems – a common pitfall of piecemeal strategies.

-Having a single point of accountability for the energy analysis, design, implementation and overall savings assurance gets your projects off the ground without the risks of budget overruns and delays.
-A comprehensive approach also allows you to reduce the load of your facilities first and then properly size solar energy and storage solutions to precisely meet the needs of your now more efficient facilities.
-The technology to achieve Zero-Net Energy and Carbon Neutrality is available today, however, these ambitious goals can only be achieved with a well-planned, comprehensive perspective.
+Opting for a single point of accountability for energy analysis, design, implementation and overall savings assurance allows projects to commence without the risks of budget overruns and delays.
+A comprehensive approach not only enables you to reduce the load of your facilities initially but also facilitates the precise sizing of solar energy and storage solutions to meet the needs of now more efficient facilities.
+While the technology for achieving Zero-Net Energy and Carbon Neutrality is available today, realizing these ambitious goals requires a well-planned, comprehensive perspective.

 Author: Thomas Jackson is Corporate Vice President for Sales & Major Projects for Climatec Energy Services.
 He holds a degree in Energy Resource Management & currently serves on the Board of Advisors for Sustainability & Technology at Eastern Illinois University.
 Climatec is a wholly owned LLC as part of the Robert BOSCH family of companies.